dgaydukov/cert-aws/sa/files/sa.md

 Nmap check for which port app exist.
 So even if you open all traffic in SG, namp would show only those ports that have underlying app.
 So in SG you just open ports, if no app exists for this port in ec2, nmap won't see it, cause there is nobody to talk with.

+###### Stunnel
+Stunnel - open source project to use TLS for tunneling (for services that don't provide ssh, like SMTP port 25).
+So you can use `stunnel` but you have to install it manually and configure, but mount helper already provide it under the hood.
+You can invoke it from inetd or directly in daemon mode (edit `/etc/services`) Super-server - daemon that runs on linux, listen specific ports and when socket opened (connection established) starts server.
+Examples: sshd/inetd/httpd inetd (internet service daemon) - linux super-server that listens incoming connection and starting servers.
+You write setting in `/etc/inetd.conf` on which port which program to run, like
+`telnet  stream  tcp6    nowait  root    /usr/sbin/telnetd      telnetd -a` - open telnet.

 ### Services
 ###### Corretto
 It's free amazon implementation of Java SE specification.